AHCMOM212 Quad Bike Training

 You must be 16 years of age or older.

-A Statement of Attainment for selected unit listed below.
+A Statement of Attainment for the units successfully completed.